 filtering the alcohol and other toxins from your bloodstream.
 This can lead to

 How Is Alcoholism Treated?

-Treatment for alcoholism involves a number of supports that are aimed at helping you refrain from drinking altogether (abstinence).
-Treatment may occur in stages and can include the following:
+altogether (abstinence).
+Treatment may occur in stages and can include the

-- counseling to address emotional problems that may prompt you to drink
+to address emotional problems that may cause you to drink

-- support, including 12-step programs such as Alcoholics Anonymous
+groups, including 12-step programs such as Alcoholics Anonymous (AA)

 - medications to help control addiction

 are a couple of different medications that may help with alcohol addiction:

 - Naltrexone (ReVia, Vivitrol) is used only after